microbit-foundation/python-editor-v3/docs/tech-overview.md

 ## Translations

-We use react-intl from [FormatJS](https://formatjs.io/) to manage strings for translation.
+We manage translations via Crowdin.
+Different sources of text are integrated with Crowdin in different ways.

-The UI strings are stored in this repository.
+We use react-intl from [FormatJS](https://formatjs.io/) to manage user interface strings.
+These are stored in this repository.

 In development, add strings to `lang/ui.en.json` and run `npm run i18n:compile` to update the strings used by the app.

-The translations for other content are managed separately, though they are also translated via Crowdin.
+Other content:

 - API documentation is managed in the [type stubs repository](https://github.com/microbit-foundation/micropython-microbit-stubs/)
 - Reference and Ideas content is managed in the Foundation's content management system